 A market is defined as a 'concourse of buyers and sellers' with five or more trading spaces (e.g. stalls, stands, vehicles or pitches).
 This can also include:

 - Fairs; Car boot sales; Table-top sales; Traditional and specialist markets and fairs; Exhibition type markets and fairs; or where rides and amusements are included.

 You still require a Market Rights Licence if:

-You have already received other permissions such as Temporary Event Notice (TENs), planning consent, or agreement to use the premises;
+- You have already received other permissions for the market such as Temporary Event Notice (TENs), planning consent, or agreement to use the premises;

-The proceeds are solely or principally for the benefit of charitable, social, sporting or political purposes;
+- The proceeds are solely or principally for the benefit of a charity or other beneficiary;